On Dimension-Varying Control Systems: A Universal State Space Approach: Dimension-Varying Dynamic Systems

-To begin with, we need to find a proper state space for dimension varying systems.
-A fundamental requirement is the trajectory of such a system could be continuous.
-A natural candidate is $\R^{\infty}$ with its topology deduced by the distance $d_{{\cal V}}$, which is $\Omega$.
+To begin with, we need to find a proper state space for dimension-varying systems.
+A fundamental requirement is that the trajectory of such a system can be continuous.
+A natural candidate is $\R^{\infty}$ with its topology induced by the distance $d_{{\cal V}}$, which is $\Omega$.
 Can we merge $\Sigma$ into $\Omega$?
 Yes!
 The following proposition shows that.

 \begin{prp} \end{prp}